ndycode/oc-chatgpt-multi-auth/README.md

 ## Features

 - ✅ **ChatGPT Plus/Pro OAuth authentication** - Use your existing subscription
-- ✅ **8 pre-configured GPT 5.1 variants** - GPT 5.1, GPT 5.1 Codex, and GPT 5.1 Codex Mini presets for common reasoning levels
+- ✅ **10 pre-configured GPT 5.1 variants** - GPT 5.1, GPT 5.1 Codex, GPT 5.1 Codex Max, and GPT 5.1 Codex Mini presets for common reasoning levels (including new `xhigh` for Codex Max)
 - ⚠️ **GPT 5.1 only** - Older GPT 5.0 models are deprecated and may not work reliably
 - ✅ **Zero external dependencies** - Lightweight with only @openauthjs/openauth
 - ✅ **Auto-refreshing tokens** - Handles token expiration automatically